FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

 You can create the policy using `vault policy write kms ./kms-policy.hcl`.

 ### Vault Auth
-`vault-kubernetes-kms` supports Token, AppRole, UserPass, TLS Certificate (`cert`) & JWT Auth.
-Since a static pod cannot reference any other Kubernetes API-Objects, JWT authentication is only possible in scenarios, where the plugin does not run as a static pod (see [Issue #312](https://github.com/FalcoSuessgott/vault-kubernetes-kms/issues/312)).
+`vault-kubernetes-kms` supports Token, AppRole, UserPass, TLS Certificate (`cert`) and JWT auth.
+JWT auth can read a token from a file or fetch a JWT-SVID from the SPIFFE Workload API.
+The SPIFFE source is suitable for a static pod when the SPIRE agent socket is mounted from the host.

 ### Cert (TLS Certificate) Auth